Methods of Abortion

 Labor induction methods (instillation methods)

-In Canada in 2004, less than 1% of reported abortions used labor induction methods, such as instillation of saline, urea or prostaglandin solutions into the amniotic sac.70
+In Canada less than 1% of reported abortions used labor induction methods, such as instillation of saline, urea or prostaglandin solutions into the amniotic sac.70

 Saline abortion refers to the injection of a concentrated salt solution into the amniotic sac through the mother’s abdomen.
 The solution burns and kills the fetus, stops placental functioning, and stimulates labor.71

-Saline abortions are rare in Canada,72 due to maternal deaths and a high level of side effects.73,74
+Saline abortions are no longer used in Canada,72 due to maternal deaths and a high level of side effects.73,74

-No urea abortions were reported in Canada for 2004.75 Although urea instillation abortions are safer than saline abortions, the abortion takes a long time to occur.76 Urea is sometimes used in D&E abortions to kill the fetus and soften its bones to make it easier to remove.77
+No urea abortions were reported in Canada.75 Although urea instillation abortions are safer than saline abortions, the abortion takes a long time to occur.76 Urea is sometimes used in D&E abortions to kill the fetus and soften its bones to make it easier to remove.77

 Other reported methods